 DIALOG + is the first approach that has been specifically developed to make routine patient-clinician meetings therapeutically effective.
 It is based on quality of life research, concepts of patient-centred communication, IT developments and components of solution-focused therapy, and is supported by an App.
 Research studies in different mental health services and multiple countries have shown that using DIALOG+ can improve patients’ quality of life.

-DIALOG and DIALOG+ were developed at the Unit for Social and Community Psychiatry (WHO Collaborating Centre for Mental Health Service Development), which is part of Queen Mary University of London (QMUL), and attached to East London NHS Foundation Trust.
-The research was led by Professor Stefan Priebe and supported by a collaboration with the School of Electronic Engineering and Computer Science at QMUL.
+Both DIALOG and DIALOG+ were developed at the Unit for Social and Community Psychiatry (WHO Collaborating Centre for Mental Health Service Development), which is part of Queen Mary University of London (QMUL) and attached to East London NHS Foundation Trust.
+The research was led by Professor Stefan Priebe and supported by funding of the European Commission and the National Institute for Health Research in the United Kingdom.

 This video below is a visual guide on how DIALOG and DIALOG+ can help support recovery from a mental health illness, from a service user perspective: